Good gut microbes may help immunotherapy drugs shrink tumours

 "You can change your microbiome, it's really not that difficult, so we think these findings open up huge new opportunities," said Associate Professor Jennifer Wargo of the MD Anderson Cancer Center in Texas, one of the study authors.

-Options for manipulating the microbiome including changes in diet, avoiding antibiotics, taking probiotics or - less appetisingly - receiving a fecal transplant, either as a capsule or by enema.
+Options for manipulating the microbiome include changes in diet, avoiding antibiotics, taking probiotics or - less appetisingly - receiving a faecal transplant, either as a capsule or by enema.

 Good bacteria seem to help in cancer by priming immune cells and smoothing the path for PD-1 drugs that work by taking the brakes off the immune system.

-Such immunotherapy drugs are revolutionizing cancer care, but only around 20 to 30 percent of patients respond, prompting a race by scientists and drug companies to find better ways to identify those who will benefit.
+Such immunotherapy drugs are revolutionising cancer care, but only around 20 to 30 per cent of patients respond, prompting a race by scientists and drug companies to find better ways to identify those who will benefit.

 The latest microbiome work in humans builds on initial research in mice in 2015, which first found a connection between good bacteria and immunotherapy drug responses.